Dylan-Standen/Data-Science-Course---IBM/README.md

-This Repo is for the sumbission of an assignment for the IBM online course on the funadamentals of Data Science.
+This repo is for the submission of an assignment for the IBM online course on the fundamentals of Data Science.